Use Tax Obligations for Businesses

 Fusion-cpa-use-tax

 If your business provides goods and/or services to others, you’ll know all about the complexities of sales tax.
 But did you know that every state which imposes sales tax also levies use tax for purchases made outside of the state?
-This means that you need to consider your company’s obligations as part of your tax strategy – or face the penalties of non-compliance.
+This means that you must consider your company’s obligations for this tax as part of your strategy.
+Otherwise, you’ll face the penalties of non-compliance.

 In this blog, we’ll walk you through everything you need to know about use tax.
-That way, you’ll have the knowledge you need to ensure your business accounts for this in your tax strategy, to save you time and money in the long run.
+That way, you’ll have the knowledge you need to ensure your business accounts for this in your tax strategy.
+Our goal is to save you time and money in the long run.

 This is a state-imposed tax on any goods and services purchased outside your home state and brought back to be used, stored, or consumed in-state.
 In other words, it’s levied against products or services not subject to sales tax because the sellers don’t have nexus, like when a purchase is made online.